ices-tools-dev/echoSMs/docs/training/2026 WGFAST workshop/shapes.md

 Input files can be created by hand, but this quickly becomes tedious, especially for the shape data itself.
 Using a script to create the TOML files is better.

-A notebook demonstrating how to create an input data file is `notebooks/creating a datastore input file.ipynb`.
+A notebook demonstrating how to create and validate an input data file is `notebooks/creating a datastore input file.ipynb`.
 Further details are in the echoSMs [documentation](../../datastore_anatomical.md#preparing-datasets-for-the-datastore).

-The `notebooks/validating a TOML datastore file.ipynb` notebook demonstrates how to validate a TOML file with Python.
-The R [jsonvalidate](https://cran.r-project.org/web/packages/jsonvalidate/vignettes/jsonvalidate.html) and [rjsoncons](https://cran.r-project.org/web/packages/rjsoncons/index.html) packages can also be used (no notebook is provided for this).
+The R [jsonvalidate](https://cran.r-project.org/web/packages/jsonvalidate/vignettes/jsonvalidate.html) and [rjsoncons](https://cran.r-project.org/web/packages/rjsoncons/index.html) packages can also be used for validation (no notebook is provided for this).

 Currently, there is no way for you to load an input file to the datastore (it's a manual process that Gavin does).